Enrique Fernández (footballer, born 1912): Coaching career

 After retiring as a player due to a serious knee injury, Fernández began coaching and in 1946 he guided Nacional to a Uruguayan championship.
 In 1947 he returned to La Liga to coach CF Barcelona.
 With a squad including Velasco, Ramallets and Estanislao Basora, he helped the club win two La Liga titles in 1948 and 1949.
-During his third season the club also won the first ever Copa Latina.
+During his third season the club also won its first ever major international trophy, the Latin Cup.
 Despite this, CF Barcelona could only finish fifth in La Liga and he was replaced the following season by Fernando Daucik.

 Fernández rejoined Nacional and guided them to a second Uruguayan championship in 1950.
 He was appointed coach at Real Madrid for the 1953–54 season and with a team that included Alfredo Di Stéfano, Francisco Gento, Miguel Muñoz, Luis Molowny and Héctor Rial he guided the club to their first La Liga title since 1933.
 He managed Real for 10 games at the start of the 1954–55 season but was then replaced by José Villalonga.